-Electric vehicle technology is constantly evolving.
-While the Electric Vehicle Council of Australia states that current EVs have an average battery range of nearly 480km, some newer models can get 550km on a single charge.
+With electric vehicle technology constantly evolving, so is the range capacity on some models.
+The Electric Vehicle Council of Australia states that current EVs have an average battery range of nearly 480km, with some new models getting up to 550km on a single charge.

-Most new electric vehicles include an entry-level charger which simply connects to a typical electricity power outlet at home.
-Public charging solutions are also available across Australia.
-The Electric Vehicle Council of Australia website lists all available charging stations around Queensland and the rest of the country, including the types of chargers.
+Many new electric vehicles include an entry-level charger which simply connects to a typical electricity power outlet at home.
+Public charging solutions are also available across Australia – see the Electric Vehicle Council of Australia’s handy ‘charger map’, which details locations around Queensland and the rest of Australia, including the types of chargers.

 “Charging takes too long”

-While entry-level chargers supplied with electric vehicles can take up to 30 hours to fully charge a vehicle, there are other options that reduce this timeframe.
-You can purchase higher capacity chargers available at an optional cost which can get the job done much more quickly.
+Entry-level chargers supplied with electric vehicles can take up to 30 hours to fully charge a vehicle, but faster options are available and can be purchased at an optional cost.

-Electric vehicles have the capacity to deliver full torque instantly, allowing them to accelerate faster than regular vehicles.
+Electric vehicles can deliver full torque instantly and have the capacity to accelerate faster than regular vehicles.